 An alleged member of so-called Islamic State from Ireland is facing an additional charge of terrorist financing, a court has heard.

-Lisa Smith, from Co Louth, has been charged with membership of an unlawful organisation under 2005 terror legislation.
+Lisa Smith, from Co Louth, has already been charged with membership of an unlawful organisation under 2005 terror legislation.